-- B. The committee shall provide the calling church with a list of suitable candidates from which a nomination may be made and a missionary called. - C. The committee shall work in conjunction with the consistory of the calling church so that the letter of calling may contain: - 1. a listing of financial provisions. - a statement of duties expected in the field of labor. - provisions for vacations or leaves in accord with the place and manner of labors. - 4.
-A statement of tenure of service in which the missionary is to labor in the field to which he is called.
-After he has served his tenure of service, he shall be given another tenure, and if he refuses he shall be declared eligible for a call in the churches.
+- B. The committee shall provide the calling church with a list of suitable candidates from which a nomination may be made and a missionary called. - C. The committee shall work in conjunction with the consistory of the calling church so that the letter of calling may contain:

+- 1. a listing of financial provisions. - 2. a statement of duties expected in the field of labor. - 3. provisions for vacations or leaves in accord with the place and manner of labors. - 4. a statement concerning the missionary's term of service. - D. The Missionary"s Term of Service - 1.
+The missionary's initial term of service shall be for four years.
+Consistories of vacant churches shall not place on nomination a missionary during his initial term of service, except there be preponderant considerations.
+After this initial term, the missionary's service shall continue indefinitely. - 2.
+During the initial term of service and subsequently, the calling church and the denominational mission committee shall regularly evaluate the missionary's labors, primarily to help him develop the gifts necessary for mission work, and secondarily to determine whether the missionary's work should be continued.